squid-cache/squid-cache.github.io/Features/Redirectors.rst

 = Feature: Redirection Helpers =

- * '''Goal''': Allow Squid to use custom helpers to hijack and redirect web requests on demand to another location.
+ * '''Goal''': Allow Squid to use custom helpers to redirect and/or hijack web requests on demand to another location.

  * '''Status''': completed

- * '''Version''': Squid 2.5+
+ * '''Version''': 2.5+

 ## * '''Developer''': unknown